josh-feng/pool/README.md

 The `class` table provides a mechanism to access class templates (i.e. object's meta-table).
-Extending/Modifying classes is still possible after they are defined:
+Extending/Modifying classes is still possible after they are defined;
+however, this kind of monkey-patch is discouraged:

 ```lua
 class = require('pool')